akveo/react-native-eva-icons/README.md

 React Native Eva Icons sources are generated with [ts-node scripts](./scripts/ts-node), so there is no need to track them in default branch of the repo.
 But if you don't trust CI and want to review generated sources, take a look at [bundle branch][link:build-branch].

+## How can I support this project?

+Any way of supporting gives me a ton of motivation to create other beautiful Open Source things

+- Star this repo :star:
+- Submit new issues, open a pull requests :wrench:
+- Follow me on [Twitter][link:twitter] :smirk_cat:

 [link:build-branch]: https://github.com/artyorsh/react-native-eva-icons/tree/bundle/v1.0.0-beta.1
 [link:demo]: https://snack.expo.io/@art.yorsh/5cecd7
 [link:eva-icons]: https://github.com/akveo/eva-icons